botimize/telegram-python-bot/README.md

 ```
 python echoBot.py
 ```
 Now you can talk to your bot!
-(I name the bot as okokdodo you can find your bot with the bot-name)
+I name the bot as okokdodo you can find your bot with the bot name.
 ![okokdodo](/demo/okokdodo.png)